rezen/zap-tutorial/20_challenges.md

 #### Breakpoints
 Let's go back to the list of products, `http://localhost:3000/#/search`.
 If you click the eye icon to the right of a product entry, a dialog will pop up.
-In that dialg you can `Add a review for this product` and submit!
+In that dialog you can `Add a review for this product` and submit!
 Let's go ahead and fill it out with `Awesome!`.
 Before we submit, let's go back into ZAP and toggle the circular record button (to the right of the lightbulb) to **Break on all requests**.
 Now back in the browser press submit!
 You will notice ZAP is brought into focus and a request is in view.
 You should